 The web is constantly evolving, but these changes are happening more rapidly than ever before—especially when it comes to consumer privacy and data.
-At Tinuiti, we help marketers understand everything from the building blocks of web browsing to the upcoming regulations and guidelines that will forever alter the digital advertising landscape.

 In the following blog article, we take a deep dive into how cookies work, why they are important, and how advertisers should prepare for a future without (or with severe limitations on) cookie tracking.